Duankaiwen/CPNDet/README.md

-# Attention ！We failed to open source the trained model!
+# Attention ！I failed to open source the trained model!
 You may need to train by yourselves.

 # [Corner Proposal Network for Anchor-free, Two-stage Object Detection](https://arxiv.org/abs/2007.13816)